 Graphic designers create the design and layout of brochures, magazines and advertisements, either by hand or using computer software, to communicate visual concepts to customers.
 Aspiring graphic designers commonly require a bachelor's degree in the field.
 According to BLS, artistic professionals with computer proficiency have better career prospects, as technology plays an integral part in many artistic fields (www.bls.gov).
 Graphic designers also need a professional portfolio featuring their best work.

-The BLS reports that one in five graphic designers were self-employed in 2014.
-The BLS projected a 1%, or slower-than-average, increase in job opportunities for 2014 and 2024 for graphic designers.
-In May 2015, the bureau also reported a median annual wage of $46,900 annually for those employed as graphic designers.
+The BLS reports that about one in four graphic designers were self-employed in 2018.
+The BLS projected a 3%, or slower-than-average, increase in job opportunities for 2018 and 2028 for graphic designers.
+In May 2018, the bureau also reported a median annual wage of $50,370 annually for those employed as graphic designers.

 Multimedia artists are responsible for the animation and visual effects for media forms such as television, movies and video games.
 They develop storyboards and use computer programs to make graphics.
 A bachelor's degree and a professional portfolio are typical requirements for a student to become a multimedia artist.

-The BLS reports that over half of multimedia artists were self-employed in 2012, while most others were employed in the motion picture and video industries.The BLS projected a 6%, or slower-than-average, increase in job opportunities for 2014 and 2024 for multimedia artists.
-In May 2015, multimedia artists earned a median annual wage of $63,970 annually, also according to the BLS.
+The BLS reports that over half of multimedia artists were self-employed in 2018, while most others were employed in the motion picture and video industries.The BLS projected a 4%, or as fast as average, increase in job opportunities for 2018 and 2028 for multimedia artists.
+In May 2018, multimedia artists earned a median annual wage of $72,520 annually, also according to the BLS.

 Art and design professionals face a unique set of challenges, including high levels of competition and self-employment.
 The field varies widely, with areas ranging from photography to art history.
 Formal education is required for certain positions and helpful for many others.